OdujokoD/ALC/README.md

 * Create my mockups/sketches
 * If database is required, I will plan out the design of the database
 * Breakdown the problem into small chunks
-* Check out the if there is a *good* library to handle tasks else plan the implementation of the task
+* Check if there is a *good* library to handle tasks else plan the implementation of the task
 * Choose an architecture
 * Get the hands dirty